bu-ist/bu-blocks/src/blocks/headline/Readme.md

   - Added deprecations for markup changes
 - Converted to dynamic block using render.php
 - Added migration support for static blocks
+- Moved the HeadingLevelToolbar selector to it's own component and out of the Heading block

 ### 1.0.0
 - Initial release